-The eIDAS regulation sets the standard for electronic identification, electronic signatures and trust services.
-It paves the way for delivering financial, public and other services online in a more secure and reliable way than ever before.
-The eIDAS document and its accompanying guidelines cover the technical aspects in great detail.
-But what are the guiding principles behind eIDAS?
+The eIDAS regulation sets the standard for electronic identification, electronic signatures, and trust services.
+It paves the way for delivering financial, public, and other services online in a more secure and reliable way than ever before.
+The eIDAS document and its accompanying guidelines provide extensive coverage of the technical aspects.
+But what are the eIDAS guiding principles?

 The four guiding principles of eIDAS

-Trust – The ability to trust that transactions occurring using the eIDAS framework are not only reliable and secure but also legally enforceable.
+Trust – The ability to trust that transactions occurring using the eIDAS framework are reliable, secure, and legally enforceable.

 The system must provide complete peace of mind to all parties throughout the transaction.
-The technical standards are defined to ensure this, from a system capability point of view.
+The technical standards are defined to achieve this from the perspective of system capabilities.

 addressed ahead of time as well.